 Depending on the order you put these great destinations in, you could sleep in the Westman Islands before taking the ferry back over.

 If not there, the Roof Canyon of Þakgil is a beautiful alternative.
 There’s plenty of camping available, which come equipped with bathrooms and showers.
 It’s protected from the wind and there are even a small cave campers like to prepare their meals in.

-As you head towards the eastern part of the Ring Road, the first thing you’ll realize is you have the road to yourself.
+As you head towards the eastern part of the Ring Road, the first thing you’ll realize is that you often have the road to yourself.
 Many tourists don’t go beyond the Glacier Lagoon.

 Same goes for petrol, cooking fuel, batteries, ETC.

-Though being is that it is only day four, most of your supply stock should be relatively intact.
+Since it’s still only day four though, most of your supply stock should be relatively intact.